emanualjade/ejade.js/README.md

 });
 ```

-* Show for device - Adding one of the following classes to an html element will make it visible for the specified device
+* SHOW FOR DEVICE CSS - Adding one of the following classes to an html element will make it visible for the specified device

 ```
 //CSS